 … There are several possible responses to this charge, such as those who wield it are rarely courageous enough to turn it on their own beliefs, the very charge is itself the biblical critique of idols, and so on.
 But at the end of the day, there is no answer without one: Those who put their faith in God do so for all sorts of good reasons, but the very best reason is that they are finally, utterly, and incontrovertibly convinced that the faith in which they put their confidence is true.

-abortion Apologetics atheism Bible Blog Christianity christopher hitchens Conflict Thesis culture debate Divine Command Theory Doctrine Ethics Evangelism Events evidence evolution existence of God Faith God Hell history inerrancy intelligent design Jesus Jesus-the-game-changer Jesus Christ J P Moreland metaethics morality Naturalism new atheism Paul Copan Philosophy problem of evil Resurrection richard dawkins Sam Harris science secularism suffering theism Theology Truth william lane craig
+Apologetics Atheism Bible Biblical Criticism Blog Christianity christopher hitchens Creation & Evolution Culture Debate Divine Command Theory Doctrine Ethics Evangelism Event evidence evolution Faith God Hell history intelligent design Jesus Jesus Christ media metaethics Metaphysics morality Naturalism New Atheism Paul Copan Philosophy Philosophy of Religion Philosophy of Science Practical Engagement problem of evil Resurrection richard dawkins Science Science & History Tauranga theism Theology Truth William Lane Craig

 - September 2017